5Noxi/win-config/system/desc.md

 # Disable Prefetch & Superfetch

-Disables prefetcher features, used to speed up the boot process and application startup by preloading data - **shouldn't be disabled**, leaving it for documentation reasons.
+Disables prefetcher (includes disabling `ApplicationLaunchPrefetching` & `ApplicationPreLaunch`) features, used to speed up the boot process and application startup by preloading data - **shouldn't be disabled**, leaving it for documentation reasons.
 Read through the pictures for more detailed information.

 "`EnablePrefetcher` is a setting in the File-Based Write Filter (FBWF) and Enhanced Write Filter with HORM (EWF) packages.
 It specifies how to run Prefetch, a tool that can load application data into memory before it is demanded."